lsbesley/pygrapes/README.md

 Alternatively, you can run Demo_sim_Script_1incangle_scratch.ipynb which is messier, but does not require PyGRAPES to be installed explicitly, only other existing dependencies (torch, matplotlib, numpy, time, h5py, etc in the first cell of the notebook)

+## Requirements
+### Hardware
+PyGRAPES is strongly _reccomended_ to run on GPU, but in principle could run on CPU by changing the default device in pytorch.
+This has not been tested.
+For the demo scripts, the default settings require at least 5 GB VRAM and an NVIDIA GPU with CUDA.
+The software was built/tested on an RTX 3090 with 24 GB VRAM.

+### Package dependencies
+- Pytorch
+- Numpy
+- matplotlib
+- skimage.draw
+- scipy.ndimage